Winter Fuel Payment - you have not received it before

 If you live in an EEA country or Switzerland you may need to make a claim – see the ‘How to claim from abroad’ section below.

-The Winter Fuel Payment won't affect your other benefits and you won't have to pay Income Tax on it.
+The Winter Fuel Payment won't affect your other benefits.
+You don't pay Income Tax on Winter Fuel Payment.

 Who needs to claim